TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 sudo snap install docker
 sudo docker-compose up
 ```
+in site/src/App.js, edit the websocket url to be `const socketURL = useRef('ws://python_app:8000/quiz');`.
+FIXME: better way to set this?

 ## Manual install
 [poetry](https://python-poetry.org/) is used for dependency management.
 Follow the install guide for your system: